 Clef

-Every encoding MUST include a clef.
+An encoding MUST include a clef.

-The clef indications imply the octave in which each note on the staff will sound and its visual placement on the staff.
 The following table gives the indicative octave and note for the bottom and top lines of each staff.

 Shape and Line Bottom Line Octave and Note Top Line Octave and Note